FreeRTOS/FreeRTOS-Kernel/PULL_REQUEST_PROCESS.md

 # Pull Request Process

 This document explains the stages that a Pull Request (PR) goes through when a pull request is submitted to a git repository in the FreeRTOS organisation in Github.
-Before you start a PR, please read and familiarise yourself with <Contributing.md>
+Before you start a PR, please read and familiarise yourself with [CONTRIBUTING.md](.github/CONTRIBUTING.md)

 ## ****Terminologies****

-FreeRTOS Team:  The team consists of AWS employees and  employees from select partners.
+**FreeRTOS Team**:  The team consists of AWS employees and  employees from select partners.

 **Contributor**: The Contributor is the person who submitted the pull request.